New Super Mario Bros. U

 World Map Overview

-A hastily slapped together map overview can be found in CS_WorldMap.bfres/worldMap.gtx.
+A hastily slapped together map overview (or an overview of an early, hastily slapped together world map) can be found in CS_WorldMap.bfres/worldMap.gtx.
 This was likely a placeholder graphic until a proper world map overview was created.
 Despite its rough appearance, the map has all of the features of the final map, including between-world shortcuts and Superstar Road.
 However, the entirety of Superstar Road is present on this map, while in the actual game, Superstar Road is in a completely different map and only a small star with an extra-dimensional portal is present in that area.

 What appears to be the standard grassland background from New Super Mario Bros.
 Wii is found in the distant_view folder under the name dv_Nohara.szs.